 This comforting Crockpot Corn Chowder couldn’t get any easier.
 Simply add your chicken, broccoli, potatoes, carrots, corn, onions and garlic to your slow cooker along with chicken stock and ranch seasoning mix and cook until chicken is tender enough to dice or shred.

-Then add milk or half and half (or even nonfat half and half or evaporated milk) to your blender along with cream cheese and flour to create a no-cook AND no butter roux and add it to your soup the last 30 minutes to get creamy.
+Then add evaporated milk to your blender along with cream cheese and flour to create a no-cook AND no butter roux and add it to your soup the last 30 minutes to get creamy.

 Finally, stir in your glorious cheese and bacon and be generous because this Potato Corn Chowder has ZERO butter!

 And the ultimate bacon, broccoli cheese, ranch stuffed potato in soup form is born.
 And I call it Crockpot Corn Chowder.
 And I hope you call it amazingly delicious.
 Amazingly delicious swimming with ranch creaminess, packed with vegetables and possibly the only respectable way to eat bacon – by the spoonful.